invrainbow/codeperfect/docs/content/overview/getting-started.md

 1. Download CodePerfect.app.zip.
 Unzip this and drag CodePerfect.app into your Applications folder.

-2. Download the `.cp95license` file (provided to you), and place it in `~/.cp95license`.
+2. Download the .cp95license file (provided to you), and move it to ~/.cp95license.

 3. Run CodePerfect.app.

 On all platforms, please do not change or move any of files or directories inside the unzipped application.
 The autoupdater depends explicitly on the existing directory structure.

+## Automatic Updates

+CodePerfect automatically and unintrusively keeps itself up to date in the background.
+You don't need to do anything.

 ## Opening a Project